andrewt3000/web_development/README.md

 Alternatives: [gitlab](https://about.gitlab.com/), [bitbucket](https://bitbucket.org/)

 ### Version control workflow
 Version control work flow is a function of the size and organization of your team as well as the stage of your project.
-If you are working alone on a project that hasn't been deployed, I would probably just push to master.

 This is a reasonable work flow with multiple developers and an architects where the project is live.
 - Devs work on feature branches.